Totem-gdn/asset-renderer-sample/README.md

 Clone the project repository to your local computer.
 Run the command npm install to install project dependencies.

+pls check install-im-{{u-system}}.txt file for install graphicsmagick and imagemagick on u computer.

 Run the command npm start to start a local server and view the project in a browser by url http://localhost:3000/gem/1.
 ## Usage
 You can upload your own assets and display them in the project.
 To do this, upload your assets to the resources folder.